youvandra/ArtBeat/README.md

 npm run dev
 ```

-## go to localhost:3000 in your browser
+## Go to localhost:3000 in your browser